vibbits/material-liascript/slides-PSA.md

 - Download the five provided PDB files and open them in ChimeraX.

-- Use the `Analyze|Align|Objects` with MUSTANG function to align the four last objects with the first one.
+- Use *matchmaker* function to align the four last structures with the first one.

-- Use the space bar to open the text console and  see the reported root mean square deviations as well as the number of residues matched.
+- Check the reported root mean square deviations as well as the number of residues matched.

 $$ rmsd = \sqrt{\frac{1}{N}\sum_{i=1}^{N}R_{i}^{2}} $$

 - Color all structures by B factor and compare the distribution to the local variability of the structures.

 ### Structural comparison and RMSD

 We compare structures by structurally aligning them on top of each other.
 That is, we align structurally equivalent atoms.
 For now, we will only use CA atoms as a representation of the backbones.
-But Yasara also can align on any type of atom you want.
 You always need to specify:

 -  source object(s): the structure(s) that needs to be rotated and translated to superpose on anoth er structure